Scooletz/Presentations/AsyncReloaded/content.md

 `ConcurrentDictionary` supports:

 1. mutli-operations like `AddOrUpdate`
-1. methods with an additional external state
+1. methods with an additional state

 Maybe others do as well?